nfriedly/vzw-bot/readme.md

 The following instructions require the [Heroku Toolbelt](https://toolbelt.heroku.com/).

-Create the app with the casperjs buildpack from http://github.com/misza222/heroku-buildpack-casperjs
+First create an app:

-    heroku apps:create [optional-app-name] --stack cedar --buildpack http://github.com/misza222/heroku-buildpack-casperjs.git
+    heroku apps:create [optional-app-name]

+Set up the environment properties

+    heroku config:set VZW_USERNAME=<your Verizon username or phone number>
+    heroku config:set VZW_PASSWORD=<your Verizon password>
+    heroku config:set VZW_SECRET=<answer to your your verizon secret question>

-Add some logging and cronjob support:
+Add the cronjob addon:

-    heroku addons:create logentries
     heroku addons:create scheduler

 Open the cronjob config page:

     heroku addons:open scheduler

-Set the cronjob to run your complete withdrawal command like so:
+Set the cronjob to run the command `npm start` once per day.
+(Or perhaps more often if you're doing auction stuff.)

-    ./vendor/casperjs/bin/casperjs index.js --username=you@yoursite.com --password=... etc.

 If it doesn't seem to be working, run `heroku run bash` to open a shell on a new server instance.
 Then you can try running different commands and see what's going on.